 - Post-college economic mobility.

-By mid-2020, the commission will share its findings, which will include:
+The commission will share its findings in early 2021, which will include:

 - A proposed definition of postsecondary value to guide institutional improvement efforts and policy conversations about increasing students’ post-college economic success and mobility;

 - A measurement framework to gauge how programs at specific colleges and universities create value for students and where gaps exist by race and income; and